 It seems like lately, more and more of our patients are choosing to restore their missing teeth with dental implants.
 However, there are still many people out there with missing teeth who are unaware of what dental implants actually are.
-If you live in Los Altos, Palo Alto, Mountain View, Sunnyvale, Cupertino, Los Gatos, Saratoga, San Jose, Santa Clara or San Francisco and are curious about implants and what they are, then you’ve come to the right place here at the Peninsula Center of Cosmetic Dentistry.
+If you live in Los Altos, Palo Alto, Mountain View, Sunnyvale, Cupertino, Los Gatos, Saratoga, San Jose, Santa Clara or San Francisco and are curious about implants and what they are, then you’ve come to the right place here at Bay Area Implants.
 We encourage you to read on to find out what dental implants are and how Dr. Joseph Field is able to use them to leave you with many amazing benefits.

 Yes, there are dental implants that are made up of only two parts.
 However, the most common form of implant is made up of three, which is the type of implant we utilize here at our practice.
 These three parts are: